-Business Overview Founded in 2006, GWM Holdings, Inc. provides data-driven digital marketing solutions for advertisers globally.
+Founded in 2006, GWM Holdings, Inc. provides data-driven digital marketing solutions for advertisers globally.

-Operations With a global presence and a head office in California, GWM employs over 120 people in North

-America, Asia and Europe.
+With a global presence and a head office in California, GWM employs over 120 people in North America, Asia and Europe.
 GWM manages performance and branding campaigns for advertisers across all digital media forms, including display, video, connected TV, social and email on devices including computers, mobile, tablets, and Connected TV.
-GWM provides both programmatic media technology, consumer and travel, to name a few.
+GWM provides both programmatic media (Causal IQ) and performance media services (GlobalWide Media).

+GWM has blue-chip customers across various industries, including financial services, hospitality, technology, consumer and travel, to name a few.
-(Causal IQ) and performance media services (GlobalWide Media).

-Customers GWM has blue-chip customers across various industries, including financial services, hospitality, million subordinated loan and (b) US\$4.5 million of preferred equity in GWM Holdings, Inc. Alaris contributed an additional US\$55 million to GWM in October 2020, which was structured as: (a) US\$44 million subordinated loan and (b) US\$11 million of preferred equity in GWM Holdings, Inc. During Q4 2021, Alaris received US\$25.8 million from GWM, which included a partial redemption of preferred units and a partial repayment of GWM Loans, and as part of the transaction re-invested US\$30.0 million into GWM in exchange for a minority ownership in the common equity.
+Alaris contributed US\$46 million to GWM in November 2018, which was structured as: (a) US\$41.5 million subordinated loan and (b) US\$4.5 million of preferred equity in GWM Holdings, Inc. Alaris contributed an additional US\$55 million to GWM in October 2020, which was structured as: (a) US\$44 million subordinated loan and (b) US\$11 million of preferred equity in GWM Holdings, Inc. During Q4 2021, Alaris received US\$25.8 million from GWM, which included a partial redemption of preferred units and a partial repayment of GWM Loans, and as part of the transaction re-invested US\$30.0 million into GWM in exchange for a minority ownership in the common equity.
 Following the closing of the partial redemption and follow-on investment, the total investment in GWM includes US\$76.0 million of preferred equity and GWM Loans and US\$30.0 million of common equity.